danieldavilaaleman/HudsonBayMicrobiome/Arctic_HCD_proteins/Supplementary_notes.md

 This approach generates a HCD representative fasta file of **### 2,756 ARCTIC HCD rep proteins** but still only 3 rep protein sequences of 015_, 4 rep portein sequences from 018_, and 0 from sample 016_.
 While having 365 from samples B1_, 592 from samples 046_, and 409 from sample R3_.

 One possible explanation about this results could be the lack of HCD representative in 016 using the hmm file CANT-HYD --trusted-cutoff.
 I asked if the 016 plass assembly proteins contains HCD in CANT-HYD.hmm and the result was 0 sequences.
-Now, running again the same 016 PLASS assembly against ALKB_MAB.hmm with 1e-9 cutoff I got:
+Now, running again the same 016 PLASS assembly against ALKB_MAB.hmm with 1e-9 cutoff I got 626 protein identified as AlkB.

+Another point to consider is that with AlkB_MAB.hmm, there a re some targets with <100 aa.
+Since AlkB length is 408 aa, I will consider only target proteins with length > 300 aa.

 After running the quantification pipeline with this new representative proteins db, I got the following results: